Performance Services is committed to serving those less fortunate.

 Our Initial Work in Haiti - 2012

+In March of 2012, a delegation of company employees and family members traveled to Haiti with Samaritan's Feet to attend the inauguration of a new village, meet and serve the people of Vialet, and experience life in Haiti.
 A building project in Vialet, Haiti, has helped 50 families to break the cycle of poverty and help position them for long-term growth.
 The Vialet project also helps Performance Services more fully live our Mission, Vision, and Guiding Principles.

 A new school for vialet